 1. Light therapy

-Since a major cause of seasonal depression, an effective solution would be to add more light to your day.
+Since a major cause of seasonal depression is lack of sunlight, an effective solution would be to add more light to your day.
 There are many ways to go about this.
-You could use a light box that produces a bright light similar to the sun, or you could purchase a dawn simulator that wake you up in the morning with gradual light.
+You could use a light box that produces a bright light similar to the sun, or you could purchase a dawn simulator that wakes you up in the morning with gradual light.
 Of course, while these options may provide more light in your life, they will not produce the serotonin and melatonin you receive from the actual sun.

 2. Steady sleep schedule

 This is easier said than done.
 Set a sleep schedule for yourself.
 Try to sleep around 8 hours, but if you really must, it is alright to add an extra hour or two.
 Whatever your schedule is, stick to it and resist napping during the day, and avoid your bed!
 Keep in mind if you find yourself sleeping longer, or still feel groggy during the day, it may be due to your quality of sleep.
 It may be best to speak with your doctor to see what’s going on.

 Even though it’s not bright and warm outside, still make an attempt to see the sun every once in awhile.
 Take your dog for a walk, work outside, exercise outdoors.
 Do what you can to make it outdoors for at least half an hour every day.